Haason Reddick

-Haason Samir Reddick (born September 22, 1994) is an American professional football linebacker for the Tampa Bay Buccaneers of the National Football League (NFL).
+Haason Samir Reddick (born September 22, 1994) is an American professional football outside linebacker.
 He played college football for the Temple Owls, and was selected by the Arizona Cardinals in the first round of the 2017 NFL draft.
-He also played for the Carolina Panthers, New York Jets and Philadelphia Eagles.
+He also played for the Carolina Panthers, Philadelphia Eagles, New York Jets, and Tampa Bay Buccaneers.

 Early life

 Reddick attended Haddon Heights High School in Haddon Heights, New Jersey.
 He played safety and running back for the Garnets high school football team.
 He played in only four games his senior season due to a fractured femur.

 College career

 Reddick joined the Temple University football team as a walk-on in 2012.
 He was a running back and safety his freshman year.
 He redshirted for the 2012 season and saw his first game action in 2013.
 As a senior in 2016, he was named First-team All-American Athletic Conference after recording 65 tackles and 10.5 sacks as a defensive end.